tiiuae/sbomnix/README.md

 overlays, package overrides, nixpkgs config, and system-specific package-set changes can be represented.

-Store-path targets skip nixpkgs metadata by default; pass `--meta-nixpkgs` to choose the source explicitly.
+Store-path targets skip nixpkgs metadata because the store path does not identify the nixpkgs source that produced it. `--exclude-meta` disables metadata enrichment.

-`--meta-nixpkgs <flakeref-or-path>` scans an explicit nixpkgs source.
-`--meta-nixpkgs nix-path` scans the `nixpkgs=` entry from `NIX_PATH` as an explicit opt-in source. `--exclude-meta` disables this enrichment and cannot be combined with `--meta-nixpkgs`.

 CycloneDX and SPDX outputs record the selected metadata source in document metadata, including fields such as `nixpkgs:metadata_source_method`, `nixpkgs:path`, `nixpkgs:rev`, `nixpkgs:flakeref`, `nixpkgs:version`, and `nixpkgs:message`.

+See [sbomnix metadata enrichment](./doc/sbomnix_metadata.md) for a short overview of source selection, component matching, and metadata caching.

 #### Visualize Package Dependencies
 `sbomnix` uses structured Nix JSON to find package dependencies where